hcmarque/FINAL-Interview-CSA/README.md

 CSAs are customer-facing roles, responsible for providing technical guidance and expertise on Microsoft Data and AI Azure, we ask candidates to prepare the following:

-1. You will have **20 minutes**, technically focused presentation, **outlining a recent Data and AI project and what was your participation in that.** We would love to see details here!
+1. You will have **20 minutes**, technically focused presentation, **outlining a recent App and Infra project and what was your participation in that.** We would love to see details here!
 2. The presentation should **include a detailed architecture diagram and potentially a Demonstration - up to you**, be NO MORE than 2 slides which cover the technical elements of transforming to cloud-based architectures.
 3. The objective of this interview is for us to understand your technical capabilities and where you have used these in a real project scenario so please ensure you create this for a technical audience.
 4. Please consider how and why this project added business value to our customers.